 One thing to note here is that you have to take the stairs to get to the Okusha Shrine.
 I went during a time when there was still a little bit of snow left, so some places of the stairs were quite slippery.
 Walking from the lower Hokosha shrine to the upper Okusha shine also takes about 2 hours, so be sure to wear some good shoes if you’re thinking of going.

 However, if you ever get tired of walking, don’t worry!
-You can just take the bus from one of the bus stops (see below for a link to the bus timetable).
+You can just take the bus from one of the bus stops (see below for a link to the bus timetable and further tourist information).

 For those who like nature and the outdoors, hiking to the five shrines of Togakushi is highly recommended.
 Of course, if you also have an interest in Japanese shrines and culture, then you definitely can’t miss it!

-📌When purchasing a ticket in Nagano, the ticket includes a round trip to Togakushi from Nagano Bus Terminal, Nagano Station or Zenkoji Daimon, and allows you 5 days of unlimited bus rides in the Togakushi Kogen area.
-You can purchase this ticket at the Nagano Station Information Center (aka ALPICO Kotsu Nagano Sta.
-Ticket Office), Nagano Bus Terminal, or book a ticket online here.
+The Togakushi Shrine Excursion Ticket includes a round trip to Togakushi from Nagano Bus Terminal, Nagano Station or Zenkoji Daimon, and allows you 5 days of unlimited bus rides in the Togakushi Kogen area.

 In addition, this ticket gives you discounts at certain places in the Togakushi (and Nagano City) area as well, so it is highly recommended if you want to get the best value.